-This case here came to my attention this week at the time of writing this and it’s a problem that I have personally had to deal with, which I believe is worth covering in a blog as it raises a few points that on the face of it you are powerless to deal with.
+This case here came to my attention at the time of writing this.
+It’s a problem that I have personally had to deal with which I believe is worth covering in a blog as it raises a few points that on the face of it you are powerless to deal with.

-The background to this case is that the driver was driving a hire car, he decided to make a pitstop at a service station, he got held up in traffic trying to leave McDonald’s incurring a penalty and the rental firm was billed by the car park operator with the money being deducted from the driver’s credit card account with an administration fee for processing the payment.
+The driver was driving a hire car, he decided to make a pitstop at a service station, he got held up in traffic trying to leave McDonald’s and incurred a parking charge penalty.
+The rental firm was billed by the car park operator and the money was deducted from the driver’s credit card account with an administration fee for processing the payment.

-The driver did not have the opportunity to submit an appeal as he was unaware that he had inadvertently committed an offence and was unable to contest it because it was simply automatically processed without question.
+He did not have the opportunity to submit an appeal as he was unaware that he had inadvertently committed an offence.
+He was unable to contest it because it was simply automatically processed without question.

 The hire car firm returned the £90 paid on the basis that it could not locate a signed copy of the rental agreement.

-All hire car firms have a clause that car parking violations will be paid and deducted from the credit card details held, it’s buried in the small print of the terms and conditions and it cannot be avoided without agreeing to it.
+All hire car firms have a clause that car parking violations will be paid and deducted from the credit card details held.
+It is buried in the small print of the terms and conditions and it cannot be avoided without agreeing to it.
 However, the fact remains that you ought to be made aware of any violations so you can appeal it.